PBD-Group/Project-Description/README.md

 We can identify four main steps in this process:

-1-Data gathering
+- Data gathering

-2-Data preparing
+- Data preparing

-3-The creation of the sentiment analysis model
+- The creation of the sentiment analysis model

-4-Visualization of the results
+- Visualization of the results

 ## Aplications of Twitter Sentiment Analysis